 At Capital Chiropractic Centre we take a holistic approach with ankle pain, we treat your entire body and the ankle itself, not just at the site of injury.
 There can be many factors into what is causing your ankle pain, so it is essential we provide an accurate diagnosis.

-Our process involved a complimentary consultation which allows us to determine if we are in fact the right people to help you.
+Our process involves a complimentary consultation which allows us to determine if we are in fact the right people to help you.
 If we are not, we will be sure to refer you to the right people.
 If we deem that we can help you, you will move on to a paid examination.

 During this examination process, we will perform a range of orthopaedic, neurological, and musculoskeletal tests in order to find out what is the problem.
 Once we have all of this information, we will report back to you with our findings.